weiaicunzai/pytorch-cifar100/README.md

 model for more epoch when lr = 0.1

 ## Results
-Best result I can get from a certain model
+Best result I can get from a certain model, you can try yourself.

 |dataset|network|params|top1 err|top5 err|memory|epoch(lr = 0.1)|epoch(lr = 0.01)|epoch(lr = 0.001)|total epoch|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|